 What Is a Credit Score?
 Everything Beginners Need to Know

-They know it’s a number.
-They know a higher number is better.
-And they know that when something important is on the line – an apartment, a car loan, a mortgage – that number suddenly becomes very relevant very fast.
+They know it is a number.
+They know a higher number is usually better.
+But when they apply for an apartment, a car loan, or a mortgage, that number can suddenly become one of the most important numbers in their financial life.

 But here’s the thing.
 A credit score isn’t some mysterious judgment handed down by an algorithm you can’t influence.
 It’s a calculation.
 A specific formula, built from specific inputs, producing a specific result.